bjorni14/tsamnotes/README.md

     * ANSWER
 * On what layer do we use physical addresses?
     * ANSWER
-* How do we call physical addresses?+
+* How do we call physical addresses?
     * ANSWER